 Choice of method

-Error!
-Reference source not found. provides an example decision tree for this source category.
+Figure 3-1. provides an example decision tree for this source category.
 Starting from the top left, it guides the user towards the most applicable approach.
 General guidance on the identification of key sources can be found in the general guidance chapters of the EMEP/EEA air pollutant emission inventory guidebook, namely Chapter 2, ‘Key category analysis and methodological choice’ (EMEP/EEA, 2023).

 Figure 3-1 Decision tree for source category 3.D Crop production and agricultural soils